DOI-ONRR/doi-extractives-data/_states/MT.md

   The Conservation and Resource Development Division of the Department of Natural Resources and Conservation runs the [Reclamation and Development Grants Program](http://dnrc.mt.gov/divisions/cardd/resource-development/reclamation-and-development-grants-program) to fund projects that “compensate Montana citizens for the effects of exploration and mining on Montana lands.”

   The [Montana Department of Justice Natural Resources Damage Program](https://dojmt.gov/lands/) administers grants for the restoration of the Upper Clark Fork River Basin’s natural resources “due to mining and mineral processing operations.”
 Between 2000 and 2011, the governor approved 121 projects totaling $121 million.

-### Tax expenditures

-Tax expenditure programs are policy instruments that reduce state and local revenue through changes to the tax code (for example, tax credits, exemptions, preferential tax rates, or deferrals of tax liability).

-In FY 2014, Montana had four programs related to the extractive industries, which reduced state or local revenue by a total of $60.5 million.
-Of that total, a tax holiday on new oil production cost Montana $55.9 million in unrealized tax revenue and tax holiday on new natural gas production holiday cost the state $2 million.
-The Montana Department of Revenue outlines tax expenditures in its [biennial reports](https://revenue.mt.gov/home/publications/biennial_reports).